earth-system-radiation/rte-rrtmgp/README.md

 ## Acknowledgements

 The development of RTE+RRTMGP has been funded in the US by the Office of Naval Research, NASA, NOAA, and the Department of Energy.
-We are grateful for contributions from a range of collaborators at institutions including the Swiss Supercomputing Center, the German Climate Computing Center, and Nvidia.
+Weare grateful for contributions from a range of collaborators at institutions including the Swiss Supercomputing Center, the German Climate Computing Center, and Nvidia.